The Team

 Andy Young

-I started my career in Cambridge, completing my Honours degree and PhD, and then holding a Fellowship at Magdalene College.
-I then won a NERC Fellowship to move to Exeter’s Centre for Ecology & Conservation in 2007 and set up the sparrow weaver project, and a BBSRC David Phillips Fellowship in 2010.
-I am Director of our flagship Evolutionary & Behavioural Ecology MSc Programme, a deputy Director of Postgraduate Research, and support international Research Fellowship programmes for the BBSRC and Royal Society.
-Away from the office, I am a kayaker, climber, photographer, mammalwatcher and father of twins.
+I started my career at the University of Cambridge, completing my Honours degree and PhD, followed by a Research Fellowship at Magdalene College.
+I then won a NERC Fellowship to move to Exeter’s Centre for Ecology & Conservation in 2007 and set up the Kalahari sparrow weaver project, followed by a BBSRC David Phillips Fellowship in 2010.
+I have since complemented our Kalahari work with a long-term collaboration with the Animal & Plant Health Agency, using their remarkably 50-year longitudinal field study of European badgers.

 Melanie Weedon